Investors are repeating mistakes from the dot-com bubble, says analyst - Breaking Latest News

 read too

-A fund manager who has outperformed 91 percent of his peers over the past 15 years names his five favorite stocks
+A fund manager who has outperformed 91 percent of his peers names his five favorite stocks

 “We saw a similar level of complacency in 2000 and 2007,” she added.
 “These episodes didn’t end very well, but they give new meaning to the ‘calm before the storm’ cliché.
 I truly believe we are at that point.”